omnilib/aiosqlite/CONTRIBUTING.md

 ## Formatting

-aiosqlite uses *[black][]* and [µsort][] for formatting code and imports, respectively.
+aiosqlite uses *[ufmt][]* for formatting code and imports.
 If your editor does not already support this workflow, you can manually format files:

     $ make format